Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/69-thunderbolt-ME.md

 1. The smartphone should indicate that it's charging when connected to either USB Type-A port.

-## UTC002.001 Thunderbolt 4 USB Type-C power output
+## TMD002.001 Thunderbolt 4 USB Type-C power output with ME disabled

 **Test description**